 - Swelling (bursitis)

-- Aching or pain in the affected area, usually worsening with exercise, reaching, or at night, making it hard to sleep on the painful side (carpal tunnel syndrome, rotator cuff tear, frozen shoulder, tendonitis)
+- Aching or pain in the affected area, usually worsening with exercise, reaching, or at night, making it hard to sleep on the painful side (rotator cuff tear, frozen shoulder, tendonitis)

 - Stiffness or reduced range of motion